Electricity Rates by State (2026): Where Yours Ranks - article hero image

 What is the average electricity rate per kWh in the US?

-The national average residential electricity rate was 16.6 cents per kWh in 2024 according to the U.S. Energy Information Administration.
-However, rates vary dramatically by state—from about 10¢/kWh in Utah to over 35¢/kWh in Hawaii.
+The national average residential electricity rate is 17.91 cents per kWh in 2026 according to the U.S. Energy Information Administration (Electric Power Monthly, Table 5.6.B).
+However, rates vary dramatically by state, from about 11¢/kWh in North Dakota and Utah to roughly 41¢/kWh in Hawaii.

 Why is my electricity rate higher than the national average?